 I'm also not twisting your arm to come to my house, so if you're not interested in the party, don't come.
 The articles posted might not 100% interest you and that's fine with us.
 If you need to only see what you like, treat it like a party you're invited to, but you don't have to come.
 You're not gonna hurt my feelings, I totally understand.
 However it's unacceptable to show up and be a jerk to everybody because the events aren't planned exactly how you wanted.
 Be good, have fun, discuss wrestling.
 We all have this in common.
 It can't be too hard to figure out how to properly discuss something we all love.

 If you use a connection other than direct to WNS it is likely blocked from our site comments.
 While we recognize that not everybody using a proxy or VPN is trying to abuse the site it's largely become a tool for those types of people.
 We've managed to block "bad IPs" using several DNSBL databases, which includes TOR, SOCKS5, Open Proxies, Drones and spam flagged IPs.
 We also block known VPN connections.
-WNS does not use your direct connect to sell any sort of information to corporations.
+WNS does not use your direct connection to sell any sort of information to corporations.
 Your IP is encrypted when you add a comment.
 The "WNS-" host you see on your comment is the byproduct.
 It's not able to be reversed back into your IP or host as it's become garbage after different cycles of encryption until it's finally dumped into a tidy hexidecimal representation.
 We also do not GeoIP block anything.
 If you're not going to participate in the comments these connections are fine.

-With the exception of our XMPP service (Register for @wrestlr.me XMPP address), using WNS doesn't need an account to provide it's experience.
+With the exception of our XMPP service (Register for @wrestlr.me XMPP address), or signing up to Wrestlr.Social using WNS doesn't need an account to provide it's experience.
 Everything you store is saved on your own computer or device via a "cookie" (not a tracking cookie).
 If you "email your settings" (an option on the panel) we do not save this email address.
 It's a purely raw code that sends via email a link that stores your cookie in the URL parameters.
 It's base64 encoded, and when clicked will restore your color settings, key, and everything else.
 XMPP password is also encrypted in those details when provided (you don't have to).

 We don't save your cookie either so keep that WNS restorative message inboxed, don't delete it!
 You can use this link on any device and using the community key feature will allow you to tie in your "community score" to all of those devices.
 The community key stores nothing important about you, it's random letters and numbers.
 The panel settings for XMPP are only for using features with it on WNS.
 If you provide XMPP details it will show your address in message to share with other people on WNS comments, and you can enable messages from non-friends if you like (or not).
 If you still would like to use WNS XMPP and not use any site features involving it, you can, just download an XMPP supported client.
 Google "XMPP Client" or try these suggestions below: